-- At least 15,000 people with Indigenous identity live in Vancouver.
-The Indigenous population continues to grow more quickly than the non-Indigenous population, although the rate slowed in 2021. - At least 190 different languages are used among Vancouver's population, including 26 Indigenous languages. - Vancouver remains one of the most linguistically diverse cities in Canada: 44% of Vancouverites have a non-English mother tongue, 26% usually use non-English languages at home, and 6% do not have conversational knowledge of English.
+At least 15,000 people with indigenous identity live in vancouver.
+The indigenous population continues to grow more quickly than the non-Indigenous population, although the rate slowed in 2021. П At least 190 different languages are used among Vancouver population, including 26 Indigenous language □ Vancouver remains one of the most linguistically diverse cities in Canada: 44% of Vancouverites have a non-English mother tongue, 26% usually use non-English languages at home, and 6% do not have conversational knowledge of English.
+Census data is a foundational input into all of the City's plans, policies, and projects.
+Staff will continue to analyze the data from this and future releases and incorporate it into work across City departments.
+Should you have any questions, please contact Sandra Singh (Sandra.singh@vancouver.ca) or Theresa O'Donnell (Theresa.o'donnell@vancouver.ca) and they will ensure the queries are responded to through the weekly Council questions process.
+Best, Paul